icecream126/icecream126.github.io/_pages/blog.md

 *Figure 3: Overview of the SLM framework.*

 ##### Discretizing 3D space
 Protein structures exist in continuous 3D space, but directly modeling them is computationally expensive and geometrically complex.
-To address this, the paper proposes transforming 3D structures into sequences of discrete latent tokens using a discrete variational autoencoder (dVAE).
+To address this, the paper proposes transforming 3D structures into sequences of discrete latent tokens using a discrete variational autoencoder (dVAE) ([Hayes et al., 2025](#4)).
 These tokens:

 * Are invariant to global rotations and translations